markspan/evtplugins/README.md

 `!pip install --user pyevt`

-NOTE: Currently, the plugin package is not released as pip package yet.
-Instead, clone this repository and copy the plugins manually into your OpenSesame python package folder.
+NOTE: Currently, the plug-in package is not released as pip package yet.
+Instead, clone this repository and copy the plug-ins manually into your OpenSesame python package folder.

 ### Environmental settings
-By default the OpenSesame 4.0 plugins are installed as python site-package and automatically loaded at startup.
+By default, the OpenSesame 4.0 plug-ins are installed as python site-package and automatically loaded at the startup.
-When the plugins are located somewhere else, add your path to the python-path of OpenSesame in the `environment.yaml` file in the OpenSesame program directory (The OPENSESAME_PLUGIN_PATH is old style).
+When the plug-ins are located somewhere else, add your path to the python-path of OpenSesame in the `environment.yaml` file in the OpenSesame program directory (The OPENSESAME_plug-in_PATH is old style).
 See for the instructions here: [https://rapunzel.cogsci.nl/manual/environment/](https://rapunzel.cogsci.nl/manual/environment/)

 ### evt_trigger
 Possible Modes: